Frequently asked questions

 How much detail do you need about the history and condition of my watch?

+We aim to ensure our listings are the most accurate of any online auction platform.
+For this reason, please tell us as much as possible about your watch, including any flaws or faults.
 While Watch Collecting does perform some due diligence including checking the serial number against the Art Loss Register, Watch Collecting shall not be liable to the seller or the buyer for any error or misstatement in, or omission from the description of any Auction Lot.

 What happens if my watch is flagged by the Art Loss Register?

-Should a watch be flagged in the Art Loss Register Database, your contact details will be passed to the Register to enable them to investigate the circumstances of the match.
+Should a watch be flagged in the Art Loss Register database, your contact details will be passed to the Register to enable them to investigate the circumstances of the match.

 Can I set a minimum selling price for my watch?

+Sellers can request that a lot is auctioned with a reserve.
+The value of any reserve is agreed in consultation with the Watch Collecting team to ensure it is realistic.
 Once a reserve is agreed with Watch Collecting, you may reduce it or withdraw it by written notice to Watch Collecting, but you cannot increase it without prior written consent.
 Please note that Watch Collecting has the right to make up the difference between the highest bid and the reserve if the highest bid does not meet the reserve.

-What happens once my auction is live?
+What happens once my auction lot is live?

-Once an auction lot is open for bidding any registered user can ask a question about it in the comments below each listing.
+Once an auction lot is open for bidding, any registered user can ask a question about it in the comments below each listing.
 Sellers should respond as soon as possible.

 What happens if someone posts a negative comment about my auction lot?